San Francisco, CA CAM Reconciliation Guide

 Market Context

-San Francisco's 33.5% office vacancy is the highest among major US metros, making gross-up calculations the defining CAM issue.
-Prop 8 decline-in-value claims are widespread as assessed values exceed market values.
+San Francisco has 33.5% office vacancy, the highest among major US metros.
+Gross-up calculations are the defining CAM issue here.
+Prop 8 decline-in-value claims are common where assessed values exceed market values.

 Reconcile San Francisco, CA Properties